rasmuse/eust/README.md

 ### Read a specific version

 Tables are saved with versions.
-Simply calling `read_table_data(table_name)` always loads the latest version.
+Simply calling `read_table_data(table_name)` always loads the latest version you have available.
 To improve reproducibility, pin your code to a specific version:

 ```python
 versions = eust.list_table_versions('apro_cpshr')